fleetdm/fleet/articles/fleet-4.20.0.md

 * Fix a bug in which the count in the **Issues** column (exclamation tooltip) in the **Hosts** table would sometimes not appear.

-* Fix a bug in which no error message would appear if there was an issue while setting up Fleet.
+* Fixed a bug in which no error message would appear if there was an issue while setting up Fleet.

 * Fixed a bug in which no error message would appear if users were creating or editing a label with a name or description that was too long.